 The maximum recorded size of a bull shark was a huge 13 ft, and the maximum recorded weight a hefty 690 lbs.

 Bull sharks have remarkable teeth.
 Hundreds of triangular, very sharp, serrated teeth.
-Located in rows which rotate, the first two rows are used to catch their prey, while the other rows rotate into place as needed should any teeth be lost.
+Located in rows that rotate, the first two rows are used to catch their prey, while the other rows rotate into place as needed should any teeth be lost.

 Incredibly bull sharks have a bite force of up to 1,300 lbs (6,000N), the highest among all sharks.

 Bull sharks are definitely on a see-food diet.
-They eat almost anything - fish, turtles, birds, sloths, even dolphins, stingrays and other bull sharks!
+They eat almost anything – fish, turtles, birds, sloths, even dolphins, stingrays, and other bull sharks!

 What about humans?
-Being aggressive in personality and unfortunately preferring the shallow coastal waters where people tend to swim, the bull shark is considered to be the most dangerous shark to humans, despite being third behind the tiger and great white sharks in terms of number of unprovoked attacks on humans (according to the International Shark Attack File (ISAF)).
+Being aggressive in personality and unfortunately preferring the shallow coastal waters where people tend to swim, the bull shark is considered to be the most dangerous shark to humans, despite being third behind the tiger and great white sharks in terms of a number of unprovoked attacks on humans (according to the International Shark Attack File (ISAF)).

 Indeed bull sharks are widely thought to have been responsible for the Jersey Shore shark attacks of 1916, which were the inspiration for Peter Benchley’s novel (and the subsequent Steven Spielberg film) “Jaws”.

 While Rainforest Cruises aim to provide accurate and up-to-date information, we make no representations as to the accuracy or completeness of any information herein or found by following any link on this site.
 Rainforest Cruises cannot and will not accept responsibility for any omissions or inaccuracies, or for any consequences arising therefrom, including any losses, injuries, or damages resulting from the display or use of this information.